Juergen-bio/Geneexplorer/README.md

 ## Project Overview

-This project focuses on the **bioinformatics-driven assessment of Genetically Modified Organism (GMO) status** in maize and soybean samples collected from Kenya.
+This project focuses on the **bioinformatics-driven assessment of Genetically Modified Organism (GMO) status** in maize(a stable food in most African households) and soybean samples collected from Kenya.
 The primary objective was to accurately classify samples as GMO or non-GMO by detecting the presence of specific Cry genes, which are commonly engineered into these crops for pest resistance.
 This work involved comprehensive genomic data analysis and the development of a custom bioinformatics pipeline.

 ## Problem Statement